 You may contact the Value Adjustment Board Clerk or Clerk designee by calling 850-674-4545.

 All VAB petitions filed with the Value Adjustment Board Clerk appealing determinations of the Property Appraiser must have the petitioner’s original signature, and must be accompanied by the appropriate filling fee (see Filing Fees below).
 Copies or faxed petitions will not be accepted.
-The deadline for filing all petitions is no later than 4:00 p.m., CST, September 16, 2011.
+The deadline for filing all petitions is September 16, 2016.